rebelsky/sams-assorted-musings-reflections/bad-choices-2017-09-04.md

 But when I do work in my office, students see me and ask questions.
 Some of the questions were a lot of fun.
-For example, I enjoyed helping students think through an inductive proof [2], even though I gave some bad advice along the way.
+For example, I enjoyed helping students think through an inductive proof [2], even though I gave some bad advice along the way [3].
 And I even enjoyed helping a slew of CSC 151 students with an assortment of problems.

 But, well, when I'm helping students individually, I'm not getting my